ros-navigation/docs.nav2.org/docs/getting_started/index.md

 This document will take you through the process of installing the Nav2 binaries and navigating a simulated Turtlebot 3 in the Gazebo simulator.

-#### NOTE
+!!! note

     See the [Build and Install](../development_guides/build_docs/index.md#build-instructions) for other situations such as building from source or working with other types of robots.

-#### WARNING
+!!! warning

     This is a simplified version of the Turtlebot 3 instructions.
 We highly recommend you follow the [official Turtlebot 3 manual](https://emanual.robotis.com/docs/en/platform/turtlebot3/quick-start/) if you intend to continue working with this robot beyond the minimal example provided here.

 ## Installation